 Because foster care is a temporary situation, your family may be called upon to help the child prepare to return to his or her birth family or to be adopted.
 Visitation with birth family is often a legal requirement determined by the court to be in the child’s best interest.
 If that is the case, our organization and foster parents must cooperate with the visitation between the child and birth family members.

 Many times, new foster parents are reluctant to become too closely involved with the child’s birth parents.
 Your concerns in this area are taken into consideration when visitation is planned.
 Foster parents also help the child to maintain a realistic perception and attitude toward the birth family.
 They may also be asked to provide information about the child’s growth and development, likes, dislikes, etc., to the court, social workers, or other professionals working with the child.
-Foster parents often make the decision to adopt the child if it is legally possible.

 How can I continue to serve the needs of my own family members?